Genetic Phylogeny

 The sequences studied by Krings totaled 673 base pairs in length.
 According to the rate determined by Parsons, every single one of these base pairs would have changed more than twice in one million years and at least once in 400,000 years.
 Half of the base pairs would have mutated at least once in 200,000 years.
 And yet, humans are separated by only about 95 or so substitution differences from chimps?
 What is wrong with this picture?
 Each substitution difference (in a sequence some 673 base pairs in length) takes an average of 600 years to achieve.
 Taking into account that each lineage would build up substitution differences separately, in 600 years there would be around two substitution difference between two lineages.
 This seems to indicate that the common ancestor of humans and chimps lived some 30,000 years ago (not 4 to 8 million years ago as Krings et al., suggest - based on indirect methods).
 Modern humans, being separated from each other by an average of only 10 substitutions (according to Krings), appear to have a common ancestor living some 3,000 years ago.
 Modern Humans and Neandertals are separated by an average of only 35 substitutions.
 This seems to indicate a common ancestor living only some 10,000 years ago.

-The Most Reasonable Explanation
+The Most Reasonable Explanation:

 “It should be noted that molecular phylogenies are constructed on the basis of certain evolutionary assumptions.
 The tree that is presented is chosen from a forest of alternatives, typically on the assumption of maximum parsimony.
 That is, the tree that is selected is the one that reflects the least amount of presumed evolutionary change.
 But, if the assumption of maximum parsimony fails to fit the data, it can be jettisoned in favor of another.”4 In other words, any result can be accommodated by the theory by revising one or more of the underlying assumptions.

 Even if a morphological phylogeny was matched closely by multiple molecular phylogenies, that would not prove that the groups in question descended from a common ancestor.
 The molecular differences could be linked to the morphological differences for some other reason.
 For example, all of the living organisms on this planet live in a relatively similar environment.
-All use the same water, breathe the same air, and eat the same basic foods for building blocks and energy.
+All use the same water, breath the same air, and eat the same basic foods for building blocks and energy.
 Is it not reasonable to assume that a similar environment requires at least some similarities in the creatures that utilize it for survival?

 Nothing lives to itself.
 All living things are dependent upon other living things.
 If they were not molecularly and thus genetically compatible, nothing would survive very long.
 The “cycle of life” is dependent upon this fact.
 There would be no cycle if the basic building blocks of the creatures involved were not interchangeable with each other.
 Considering this need, it seems reasonable to assume that those creatures that share the most similar environments, body plans, and physiology would also have the most similar needs and thus the most similar genetic and molecular machineries.